Libi-Libman/libi-libman-portfolio/README.md

 - Project case-study links, the archive page, and the accessibility statement page don't exist yet; their links are marked "(coming soon)" for screen reader users rather than left as unlabeled dead links.
-- `public/resume.pdf` is a stub — swap in the real résumé.

 ---